sammigachuhi/my_django/docs/21-render-geodjango.md

 ## Configure `settings.py`

-At the very top, ensure the following packages have been called.
+At the very top of your `settings.py` file, ensure the following packages have been called.

 ```
 import os
 import dj_database_url
 ```

-Then, in your `DATABASES` variable, use the following `default` settings.
-Uncomment any other `default` variable you have within `DATABASES` to use this one.
+Then, in your `DATABASES` variable, uncomment the `default` variable and replace it with this one.

 ```
 'default': dj_database_url.config(